GILGAMESH and the Great Deluge!October 24, 2012

-In short, the Salem Witch Trials were simply unbelievable.
-On a scale of 1-10, this ranks 13 on the WTF scale.
-I can’t comprehend how one can dehumanize another person to the extent that they feel justified in killing them for who they are.
-Unfortunately this is just one of many cases throughout history. (see: The Spanish Inquisitions for more random fun!)
-Sure, it may not have been on the scale of the Holocaust Death Camps in Nazi Germany, but at least they didn’t attempt to sugarcoat an atrocity as a judgment from God.
+I honestly can’t comprehend how one can dehumanize another person to the extent that they feel justified in killing them for who they are.
+Unfortunately this is just one of *many* cases throughout history. (see: The Spanish Inquisitions for more random fun!)
+Sure, it may not have been on the scale of the Holocaust, but at least the Nazis didn’t attempt to sugarcoat that atrocity as a judgment from God.

-The Salem Witch Trials took place in colonial Salem, Massachusetts from February 1692 to May of the following year, and had about as much in common with an actual legal-based trial as a game of Jenga… in other words there wasn’t much in the way of rules… or fact-based judgments.
-It was in fact a WITCH HUNT…
+The Salem Witch Trials took place in colonial Salem, Massachusetts from February 1692 to May of the following year, and had about as much in common with an actual legal-based trial as a game of Jenga.
+In other words there wasn’t much in the way of rules… or fact-based judgments.
+It was in fact (*drum roll please*) a Witch Hunt!

-Their thesis was flawed from the very beginning.
-The problem with this premise?!
+Their thesis of course was flawed from the very beginning.
+The problem with this premise?
 The witches in question weren’t actually witches!
 In fact, their concept of a “witch” was very far from reality in several ways.
-These rumored “witches” hiding among them simply didn’t exist, not unlike the monsters under your bed.
+These rumored “witches” hiding among them simply didn’t exist, unlike the monsters under your bed.
 And hell, even if they were practitioners of an Earth-based spirituality, does that give others the right to murder you because you believe in different imaginary deities?

-This is the perfect example of irrational superstition at its worst.
+This is a perfect example of irrational superstition at its worst.
 This paranoid-infused ‘Witch’-Hunt was fueled by fear of the unknown.
 In their warped mindset, demonic magic was a valid reason for any number of catastrophic events that plagued their sad little town.
-The result was 200 citizens convicted of practicing ‘witch-craft’ (mostly women) many of whom died in prison, and 19 completely innocent people found ‘guilty’ through barbaric torture, and were savagely executed, mostly by hanging.
+The result was 200 citizens convicted of practicing ‘witch-craft’ (mostly women, because of course) many of whom died in prison, and 19 completely innocent people found ‘guilty’ through barbaric torture, and were savagely executed, mostly by hanging.
 (Note: Just to be clear though, no ‘witches’ were burned in Salem, but plenty were burned during the Inquisitions in Europe.)

 This was back before ‘Merica was its own country mind you.
 The colonial villagers of old New England were a cowardly and superstitious lot who feared the presence of Satan behind every corner.
 Puritan society revolved around The Church.
 The Church WAS the government, and maintained absolute authority until the American Revolution a century later, when the Founding Fathers decided to found a country based on the separation of Church and State (or at least that was the idea at the time).
 Back then, the residents of Salem were taught that if something wasn’t in the Bible it was EVIL.
 Somehow that included dancing, toys, holidays, and general all around happiness.
 Smiling was frowned upon.

 It all started with the refugees of King William’s War with the French flooding into Essex county, specifically Salem Village, where the town’s resources were scarce enough as it was.
 This new population surge put further strain on an already shaken can of Dr. Pepper ready to pop.
 Naturally the people of Salem figured that all their problems must be the work of the devil and just needed someone to blame.

 Thomas Newton was in charge of prosecuting along with Judges Samuel Sewall and William Stoughton.
-Bridget Bishop was the first case brought before the Court of Oyer and Terminer (to hear and to decide).
+Bridget Bishop was the first case brought before the Court of Oyer and Terminer (meaning ‘to hear and to decide’).
 She was convicted for ‘not wearing appropriate clothing’, and in the eyes of the court deemed worthy of execution.
 “I am as innocent as the child unborn,” were her famous last words.
 She was the first of many to be hung on Gallows Hill for simply being different.

 One of the most absurd things about these particularly ludicrous Witch Trials was that those accused were not even ‘pagans’ per say.
 Not that there’s anything wrong with pagans.
-In fact, the term pagan has been misused for centuries as an insult.
+In fact, the term has been misused for centuries as an insult.
 Throughout history Christians have used the term to refer to anyone who isn’t a Christian: such as Muslims, Jews, Hindus, atheists, or even used to refer to those who didn’t believe in the exact same type of Christianity they did. (see: The Crusades – all Nine of them!)